How to Use Your Account

-You can contribute funds by check or an automatic purchase plan.
+You can contribute funds by check or an automatic investment plan.
 You cannot contribute securities or other property.
-For an employer-sponsored program, contributions generally must be made through an automatic purchase plan.
+For an employer-sponsored program, contributions generally must be made through an automatic investment plan.

 Anyone can contribute to the account.
 However, only you, the owner, can make decisions regarding the account, including taking withdrawals from the account, changing the account’s investments and changing the beneficiary.

 People or entities other than you that contribute funds to the account cannot receive state tax benefits from the contributions.